How Long Does It Take a Dog To Forget You? Canine Memory Explained

 A dog’s memory of you is very contextual and will depend on the bond that you’ve shared.
 For example, if you’ve met a new puppy and spent a few hours playing with it, it may remember you the next day or several days after.
 However, if you don’t see that puppy again until it reaches adulthood, it may not remember you.

-It’s similar with senior dogs.
+It’s similar to senior dogs.
 A dog’s ability to remember new information declines with age, and some senior dogs can eventually develop dementia.
 So, if you meet an older dog briefly, it may not remember you at your next meeting, especially if it takes place long after your initial meeting.

 While it’s unclear exactly how long a dog can retain the specific details of an event, its behavior can still change depending on the significance of the event.
-This is why some rescue dogs that experienced significant harm may develop challenging behaviors or become mistrustful of humans.
+This is why some rescue dogs that experience significant harm may develop challenging behaviors or become mistrustful of humans.

 However, dogs are able to forge new memories and form strong bonds with humans.
 If a dog forms an attachment with a loving and responsible owner, the memory of that owner will be deeply etched into a dog’s memory.
 This is why dogs are able to remember humans from their past even if it’s been years since they’ve seen them.
 For example, there are countless videos of soldiers coming home and being met by their exuberant and ecstatic dogs.